lokke scm edn: remove #:declarative; breaks 2.2; already the default

 Hopefully the tests will pass.
 If not, please report them to the

 Lokke list.
-Note that parallel builds are
+Parallel builds are supported, so

-fully supported, so depending on the host, something like make -j5 check
+depending on the host, something like make -j5 check

-can be much faster.
+can be much

 If you have more than one version of Guile installed, you may be able to select a particular version at configuration time like this: